decentralized-identity/keri/docs/Q-and-A.md

 #### Non-Establishment Event

 #### Payload
+The term 'payload' is used to distinguish between the 'interesting' information in a chunk of data or similar, and the overhead to support it.
+It is borrowed from transportation, where it refers to the part of the load that 'pays': for example, a tanker truck may carry 20 tons of oil, but the fully loaded vehicle weighs much more than that - there's the vehicle itself, the driver, fuel, the tank, etc. It costs money to move all these, but the customer only cares about (and pays for) the oil, hence, 'pay-load'. [source](https://softwareengineering.stackexchange.com/questions/158603/what-does-the-term-payload-mean-in-programming).

+Now payload in `KERI`.
 The payload of an item in an `Event Log` is one the following cryptographical building blocks in KERI:
 - a content digest hash
 - a root hash of a Merkletree
 - a public key